fsodari/BeansForDinner/README.md

 Collections are implemented using a class factory.
 The collection would return a recipe instance based on some user input/choice.
 A simple example is "oats" as a collection of "steel cut oats" and "rolled oats".
 Collections exist to organize recipes into logical categories.
 These collections can also instantiate recipes in particular ways.
 For example, a collection of "mushy oats" could extend "oats", but increase the standard cooking time by 30%.
 When creating Composite Recipes, you can specify collections as the ingredient inputs as a sort of 'type hint' so that users customizing the recipe have a list of sane options to choose from.
 Collections can be anything. 'curry spice blends', 'grains', 'frank's top 10 enchilada fillings'.
 And these can be saved in the library just like any other recipe.
 I see these being very useful and powerful tools.

 ### Composite Recipes
 Composite Recipes take other recipes as arguments.
-This would be something like "oatmeal" which takes "oats" and "liquid" as arguments.
-All recipes used in a composite recipe must be passed as inputs
+This would be something like "oatmeal" which takes "base" and "liquid" as arguments.
+All ingredients used in a composite recipe must be passed as inputs to the constructor, and they must be Recipe subclasses.
+Reasonable defaults using collections can be supplied, but anything can be passed to a recipe for customization.

-Recipes will need to override certain base class methods/members like the name, cooking time, ingredients(other recipes), and cooking instructions.
-The base recipe class will use decorators(wrappers around functions) to add formatting to the user-supplied methods.
-Then the app will use the base class to do useful things like compile an ingredients list, generate a pretty markdown or html recipe, and save the recipe to a library.
+Composite recipes are likely to supply more complex instructions that Atomic Recipes.
+They may want to use an ingredients suggested cooking time, or override it if needed.
+Recipe instructions should depend upon the ingredients methods as much as possible to make sure recipes can be exchanged.
+Composites could be content aware and change procedures based on the ingredients too.

+## Examples

     # Recipe base class.
-    class Recipe(ABC):
+    class Recipe(ABC): # Abstract Base Class
-        # Derived recipes must provide the required methods.
+        # Derived recipes must provide these required methods.
         @abstractmethod
         def name(self) -> str:
             pass